mobileappconsultant/SensedyneTestProject/README.md

 ## Testing

+## How To Build
+Pull the code on this branch, import into Android Studio, from there you can run it like a standard android project project or run ./gradlew assembleDebug.
+Further notes can be found here https://developer.android.com/studio/build/building-cmdline#DebugMode

 To test the **release** build variant locally:
 1. Create key store file outside of the project directory.
 Please do not commit your keystore file to git.